aimms/how-to/Articles/510/Energy_modelling.rst

    Figure 1 - Timelines for various Power System Planning Problems

-.. note:: For a more expansive formulation of the power system optimum operations planning problems we suggest reviewing the MATPOWER - MOST User's Manual [1]
+.. note:: For a more expansive formulation of the power system optimum operations planning problems we suggest reviewing the `MATPOWER - MOST User's Manual <https://matpower.org/docs/MOST-manual.pdf>`__

 Tutorials
 -----------